green-code-initiative/ecoCode/README.md

 ![Logo](docs/resources/logo-large.png)
 ======================================

-_ecoCode_ is a collective project aiming to reduce environmental footprint of software at the code level.
+_creedengo_ is a collective project aiming to reduce environmental footprint of software at the code level.
 The goal of the project is to provide a list of static code analyzers to highlight code structures that may have a negative ecological impact: energy and resources over-consumption, "fatware", shortening terminals' lifespan, etc.

-_ecoCode_ is based on evolving catalogs of [good practices](docs/rules), for various technologies.
+_creedengo_ is based on evolving catalogs of [good practices](docs/rules), for various technologies.
 A SonarQube plugin then implements these catalogs as rules for scanning your projects.

 **Warning**: this is still a very early stage project.
 Any feedback or contribution will be highly appreciated.
 Please